 Growth Rate: 24 or More Inches per Year.

 Flowers Inconspicuous.
-Brown.
 Flowers in Spring or Winter.
-Has separate male and female flowers on the same tree (monoecious).
+Has separate male and female reproductive parts on the same tree (monoecious).

 Bark Creamy White to Salmon, Exfoliating.

 Shading Capacity Rated as Dense to Very Dense in Leaf.